 Every mic recorded at the same time will also need its own cable.
+If you have a mic preamp, you’ll also need another cable to run between the mic preamp and your interface.
 I recommend buying decent cables, as excessively cheap cables can introduce unwanted noise and tend to break easily.

 Another must if you’re recording vocals is a pop filter.
 It’s far easier to prevent plosives (“p” sounds) and excessive sibilants (“s” sounds) from reaching the mic in the first place than they are to remove from your tracks once they’re recorded.
 Some mics come with a pop filter, but beware that some budget mics come with flimsy or poorly designed pop filters that don’t really do anything but provide a false sense of security.

 Studio Monitor Accessories